December 3, 2020

 Porter

-Porters are dark ale beers that are said to take their name from street and river porters, manual laborers in England who drank the dark ale in the early 18th century (though the name origin story is debated).
+Porters are dark beers that are said to take their name from street and river porters, manual laborers in England who drank the dark ale in the early 18th century (though the etymology is debated).
 They are known for their dark brown color and sweet baked-good notes, and they are the precursor style to stouts.

 Sour

-- Game day food pairing: varies, but cured meats & tangy cheeses are a good bet
+Food pairing: varies, but cured meats and tangy cheeses are a good bet

-Sour beers are so named for their sour, tart flavors.
+Sour beers are so named for their tart, funky flavors.
 They’re generally either loved or hated by beer drinkers.
 There is such a wide variety of sour beers that it’s hard to pin down a standard color, ABV or IBU, but all sour beers have that specific sour taste.

-The most famous of the sour beers is probably the Belgian lambic.
-This wheat beer, which features cherry and raspberry flavors, is often made in the winter using spontaneous fermentation, meaning it’s left open in the cool air and whatever organisms happen to be in the air ferment the beer.
+The most famous of the sour beers is probably the Belgian-style lambic.
+This wheat beer, which features cherry and raspberry flavors, is often made in the winter using spontaneous fermentation, meaning it’s left open in the cool air, and whatever organisms happen to be in the air ferment the beer.
+Goses are also popular—they’re a wheat-based German sour beer style known for a slight saltiness.

 Stout

-Stout beers are probably one of the easiest beers to identify as they’re about as dark as beer can be.
+Stout beers are probably one of the easiest beers to identify, as they’re about as dark as beer can get.
 These dark ales also have a tendency to coat your palate and often feature notes of caramel, chocolate and coffee.
-People think of stouts as heavy beers, but some varieties (like milk stout and Irish-style dry stouts) can have a low alcohol content.
+People think of stouts as heavy beers, but some varieties (like milk stout and Irish-style dry stouts) can have a lower alcohol content.
 Guinness, for instance, is only 4.2% ABV.

 Other versions include the rich oatmeal stout and American imperial stout, the strongest and richest of the stouts.